yingboli/QiangHomepage/content/research.md

     - Press Coverage by Newswise.com

-    -A product trial period offers a learning channel, through which consumers can privately update their heterogeneous assessment of the product.
+    - A product trial period offers a learning channel, through which consumers can privately update their heterogeneous assessment of the product.
 This enables the trial length as a novel signal of the seller’s unobservable product quality in addition to the conventional price signal.
 This paper formalizes this idea in a continuous-time Bayesian learning model.

     - [Note: Entrant’s Product Quality Signaling through a Trial Period in a Competitive Market](/papers/TrialPeriod_Competition.pdf)